Hope & Anchor

 Where the Humber Meets the Josper

 The approach to Hope & Anchor does little to prepare you for what's inside.
 Sluice Road runs flat through industrial East Yorkshire, and the cement works that frames the car park is not the usual preamble to serious cooking.
 But that gap between setting and substance is, in many ways, the point.
-The gastropub revolution in Britain was never really about glamorous postcodes — it was about what happens when professional kitchen discipline takes root in a local pub, regardless of geography.
-Hope & Anchor, sitting at the edge of the Humber at Ferriby Sluice, is a case study in exactly that dynamic.
+The gastropub revolution in Britain was never really about glamorous postcodes, it was about what happens when professional kitchen discipline takes root in a local pub, regardless of geography.
+Hope & Anchor, a British gastropub in Ferriby Sluice, East Yorkshire, is a case study in exactly that dynamic.

 The Gastropub Reinvented, Again